José A. Bauermeister, PhD, MPH

 Innovations in Biomedical HIV Prevention

 Dr. Bauermeister is actively involved in the study of rectal and vaginal microbicides as new technologies for HIV prevention.
-As part of the Behavioral Research Working Group for the NIH Microbicide Trials Network, Dr. Bauermeister explores the behavioral acceptability and adherence of new biomedical technologies in HIV prevention, including Pre-Exposure Prophylaxis (PrEP), rectal gels, and vaginal rings.
+As part of the Behavioral Research Working Group for the NIH Microbicide Trials Network, Dr. Bauermeister explores the behavioral acceptability and adherence of new biomedical technologies in HIV prevention, including Pre-Exposure Prophylaxis (PrEP) delivered as pills, rectal gels and inserts, and vaginal rings.